Please remove this section when submitting your homework.

 and plot it on the same graph.
 Moving average means

-that for each day, you take the average of the previous 90 days.
-Please
+that for each day, you take the average of the past 10 days (including

-do this in two ways: 1) there is a built-in function called
+the current day).
+Please do this in two ways: 1) there is a built-in

 in the quantmod